 20 July 2013: Andre Santos transferred from Arsenal to Flamengo after a short loan spell with Grêmio.
 He played 28 times for Flamengo before moving on to Goa.

 21 July 1898: Tom Whittaker born in Aldershot.
 His prime interest in his early days was in being a marine engineer, but he was spotted playing football while serving his country, and in 1919 signed for Arsenal.
-As a manager he won the league twice and the Cup once, as did Allison and Chapman before him.
+As Arsenal manager after the second world war, he won the league twice and the Cup once, as did Allison and Chapman before him.

 21 July 1953: Brian Talbot born in Ipswich.
 He started his career with Ipswich Town in 1968 before graduating to the first team in 1972 playing 177 games for the club.